OFT-013 Immobilization of TiOx Layers on Plastics

 The application of a targeted surface activation enables the creation of particularly adhesive powder coating layers on glass surfaces.

 A process combination of wet-chemical pretreatment and sol-gel corrosion protection coating with subsequent powder coating is a powerful tool against…

 OFT-030 Atmospheric Pressure Plasmas for Pretreatment and Functional Coating

 AD plasmas offer a wide range of application possibilities, which can be used universally for almost all material classes.

 OFT-031 Ultra-thin, Fluoride-free Hydrophobic Layer

 The hydrophobic layer is completely free of fluorine: only a few nanometers thin and abrasion resistant on glass-like substrates according to ASTM…

 OFT-032 Plasma Treatment of Powders and Improved Embedding Behaviour into Ni-Dispersion Coatings

-Up to now, surfactants and dispersants containing fluorine have often been used in nickel electrolytes, but their use is subject to strict…
+Up to now, surfactants and dispersants containing fluorine have often been used in nickel electrolytes.
+Their use is subject to strict restrictions…

 Reference No. OFT-032